kubernetes/enhancements/keps/sig-node/4589-image-pull-source-support/README.md

 - Will any other components on the node change?
 For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.
 -->
+Eventhough the new field is optional, it is recommended to update the Container Runtimes before updating the Kubelet.

 ## Production Readiness Review Questionnaire